arenadata/docs_ads/source/Config/broker.rst

 + IMPORTANCE -- high
 + DYNAMIC UPDATE MODE -- read-only

-**log.flush.scheduler.interval.ms** -- Частота log flusher проверки на необходимость сброса какого-либо журнала на диск. Указывается в миллисекундах
+**log.flush.scheduler.interval.ms** -- The frequency in ms that the log flusher checks whether any log needs to be flushed to disk

 + TYPE -- long
 + DEFAULT -- 9223372036854775807
 + IMPORTANCE -- high
 + DYNAMIC UPDATE MODE -- read-only

-**log.flush.start.offset.checkpoint.interval.ms** -- Частота обновления постоянной записи смещения начала журнала
+**log.flush.start.offset.checkpoint.interval.ms** -- The frequency with which we update the persistent record of log start offset

 + TYPE -- int
 + DEFAULT -- 60000